Letztes Update: 13. Mai 2025

 Antwort der Redaktion

-When it comes to approaching galleries, artists should be strategic.
-Start with a personalized email to the gallery director or curator.
-Mention why you are interested in their gallery and how your work fits with their program.
-Attach a few images of your work and provide a link to your portfolio.
-Keep the email concise and professional.
+When you're ready to approach galleries, artists should be strategic.
+Start by sending a personalized email to the gallery director or curator.
+Introduce yourself, express why you're interested in their gallery, and include a link to your portfolio.
+Be concise and professional in your communication.

 Last updated 3 mins ago